SchernHe/mkdocs-demo/README.md

 ##  3. <a name='PublishingDocumentation'></a>Publishing Documentation

 Documentation will be hosted via GitHub-Pages either by updating the documentation manually with:

 ```console
 mkdocs gh-deploy
 ```

 or using the GitHub CI (Actions).
 The published documentation can be found [here](https://schernhe.github.io/mkdocs-demo/).
+When setting up, it might be necessary to adjust the settings for `Pages` to `"Deploy from a branch"`, but that was not the case when setting up this repository.